joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6426449/2025/06/16/usa-olympics-hellebuyck-oettinger/

 **Giancarlo Stanton has returned.
 What it means for the Yankees' roster, lineup**\
-`Stanton re-joins a club that already had one of MLB's top lineups.
+`Stanton rejoins a club that already had one of MLB's top lineups.
 How will Ben Rice, Paul Goldschmidt and others be impacted by his return?`\
 https://nytimes.com/athletic/6424538/2025/06/16/giancarlo-stanton-yankees-return/

 **Chelsea make verbal enquiry for Lyon winger Fofana**\